-The seeds, known as coriander, were brought to Massachusettes by the British in 1670!
+The seeds, known as coriander, were brought to Massachusetts by the British in 1670.

-They were also found in King Tut’s tomb.
+The seeds were even found in King Tut’s tomb.

-Add a leaf or two under or beside your seedlings for a slow release of essential nutrients.
+Add a leaf or two under, or beside seedlings gives them a slow release of essential nutrients.

-Bees love the pollen inside the Comfrey’s small purple flowers and the plant can live for several decades with minimal fuss and a low risk to disease.
+Bees love the pollen inside the Comfrey’s small purple flowers and the plant can live for several decades with minimal fuss and with low risk to disease.